Texas Caviar

 image of texas caviar in serving bowl

-The traditional Texas Caviar recipe (sometimes called Texas Cowboy Caviar) was created by Helen Corbit in 1940 and is made from black eyed peas, cilantro, garlic, red bell pepper, and red onion and topped with olive oil and red wine vinegar dressing.
+The traditional Texas Caviar recipe (sometimes called Texas Cowboy Caviar) was created by Helen Corbit in 1940 and is made from black-eyed peas, cilantro, garlic, red bell pepper, and red onion and topped with olive oil and red wine vinegar dressing.
 Our recipe is an update on this classic recipe and also includes black beans, corn, mini-peppers, diced tomatoes, avocado, and a zesty lime vinaigrette.
-Served cold it is a great summertime salad.
-It is light and refreshing and the perfect side to burgers, grilled pork, chicken, or steaks.
-It also makes a great appetizer served with your favorite chips for dipping.
+Served cold, it is a great summertime salad.
+It is light, refreshing, and the perfect side to our grilled marinated flank steak, bacon blue cheese burger, or Texas burger.
+For a lighter meal, pair it with our grilled turkey breast or serve it as a great appetizer with your favorite homemade tortilla chips for dipping.

 image of texas caviar in serving bowl